-- 1. Push the navigation pad to display the menu system. - 2.
-Select (Recording mode) and push the navigation pad.
-This displays a submenu. - 3.
-Select $\square$ (Video) and push the navigation pad. - 4.
-To start a recording, push the Save button.
-A counter at the top of the screen displays the duration of the recording. - 5.
-To stop a recording, push the Save button.
+- 1. Push the navigation pad to display the menu system. - Select (Settings) and push the navigation pad.
+This displays the Settings menu.
+Use the navigation pad to select Recording mode > Video. - 4.
+Push the back button to exit the Settings menu. - 5.
+To start a recording, pull and release the trigger.
+A counter at the top of the screen displays the duration of the recording. - 6.
+To stop a recording, pull and release the trigger.
 The recording is automatically saved to the image archive.

-17.3 Playing a saved video clip
+Playing a saved video clip 17.3

 - 1. Push the image archive button .
-This displays the Gallery with one or more folders. - 2.
+This displays the Gallery with one or more - 2.
 Select a folder and push the navigation pad. - 3.
 Select the video clip you want to play and push the navigation pad. - 4.
 Push the navigation pad to display the top toolbar. - 5.
 On the top toolbar, select the icon and push the navigation pad. - 6.
 To play or pause the video clip, push the navigation pad.